 - Statement of Purpose (1 page, single spaced, minimum 11-point font): Address your reasons for applying to the UCSF PhD program in Global Health Sciences, describe why you chose the field of global health for your doctorate, and describe your professional and academic goals.

 - Transcripts from all academic institutions you attended: Upload unofficial transcripts from each institution you attended, even if you did not receive a degree.
 If you have transcripts from institutions outside of the United States, also upload an unofficial copy of your World Education Services (WES) credential evaluation.
-The program does not require official transcripts until the interview stage.
+The program does not require official transcripts until admission.
 See additional details on the FAQ page.

 - Application fee: U.S. citizens or permanent residents may qualify for an application fee waiver.
 See guidelines on Application Fee Waivers to determine eligibility for this exemption.
 To request the waiver, select the “application fee waiver” option in the payment area of the online application.

 - Test scores: Graduate-level tests are not required for entry to this program, but if you have taken the GRE you may choose to self-report your scores.
 To do so, you may email a copy of your score report to [email protected].
 You do not need to send official GRE score reports to UCSF through the GRE system.

-- TOEFL or IELTS scores: If you are a non-native English speaker, you must demonstrate English proficiency in one of two ways:
+- TOEFL or IELTS scores: If you are a non-native English speaker, you must demonstrate English proficiency in one of three ways: